Many at-home colouring kits have a high concentration of chemicals, which can put your curls at risk.

 Remember the water, tea or coffee should be brought to a boil.
 The amount you use is up to you.
 More can be added if the mixture thickens.
 Apply Henna while warm, not hot.
 The electric Thermo Heat Cap can improve colour and conditioning.

-Apple Cider Vinegar – To help all colors hold on grey hair, add 1-2 tbsp.
+Apple Cider Vinegar – To help all colours hold on to grey hair, add 1-2 tbsp.
 Apple cider vinegar to Henna mixture.

-Dry or Damaged Hair – Add 1 Egg, or 1-2 tbsp. of Olive Oil, or 1-2 tbsp of Plain Yogurt to the Henna mixture.
-These natural ingredients not only condition, but help with the application and rinsing processes.
+Dry or Damaged Hair – Add 1 Egg or 1-2 tbsp of Olive Oil or 1-2 tbsp of Plain Yogurt to the Henna mixture.
+These natural ingredients condition and help with the application and rinsing processes.